starvagrant/gitcrystals/README.md

 ## A Text Based Game Based on The git versional control program

 ## Project State:
-Project has reached it's 0.01, or proof of concept status.
-Code won't work if cloned because the repo doesn't contain the necessary subrepository, which is sitting on my computer.
+Project has reached it's 0.02, (0.0x for proof of concept releases) but won't work if cloned because the repo doesn't contain the necessary subrepository, which is sitting on my computer.
 Getting a full game setup is a goal of the 0.1 release.

-The 0.01 release contains all the code necessary to run git within a command line program.
+The 0.01 release contained all the code necessary to run git within a command line program.
 This will allow for the implementation of a game to uses git for saving game data.

-I am now implementing the game.
+The 0.02 release marks that game logic is sophisticated enough to allow player to use git within the game to acheive something impossible without it: one can now amass an arbitrarily high number of items.

 The 0.1 release will definitely work on Linux, whether it gets tested on Mac, and to the degree it works with Mac installed